ibexa/documentation-developer/docs/tutorials/beginner_tutorial/7_embed_content.md

 Confirm the creation of the content type by selecting **Create**.

 Create a *Landmarks* Folder and add some Landmarks to it.
-You need pictures (for the Photo Field) to represent them.
+You need pictures (for the Photo field) to represent them.

 ## Add Landmarks to Ride content type definition

 Now edit the Ride content type to add a Multiple Content Relation between the two content types.
-Create a new **Content relations (multiple)** Field called "Landmarks" with identifier `landmarks` and allow content type "Landmark" to be added to it:
+Create a new **Content relations (multiple)** field called "Landmarks" with identifier `landmarks` and allow content type "Landmark" to be added to it:

 ![Adding Landmarks to the Ride content type](bike_ride_adding_landmarks_to_the_ride_content_type.png "Adding a relation between the Ride and the Landmark using Content Relations (multiple)")